quake-mapping-community/smp/smp_readme.txt

 * Fixed fish collision timing (fish.qc)
 * Fixed door unlock sound (doors.qc)

-The fgd file is the same as the default included with TrenchBroom 2021.1 with an added spawnflag for "trigger spawned" monsters.
+The fgd file is the same as the default included with TrenchBroom 2021.1 with added spawnflags for "trigger spawned" monsters and items.
 The source code is included.

 Quake Info Pools fixes:
 https://www.quake-info-pool.net/q1/qcfix.htm